This delicious Nyonya Chicken Curry with Kaffir Lime Leaves is rich, creamy, spicy, and tangy. Kaffir lime leaves make the curry very aromatic.

 Kaffir Lime Leaves

-About the Nyonyas
+A Little About the Nyonyas

 The Baba-Nyonyas (Peranakans/Straits Chinese) are descendants of the early Chinese immigrants to Malaysia (then known as Malaya), Singapore, and Indonesia.
 They intermarried with the local population.
 Many were traders from the province of Fujian, China, attracted by the bustling spice trade.
 They started arriving as early as the 15th century.
 As time went by, their population grew.
 When the British established the Straits Settlement of Malacca, Penang, and Singapore in the early 19th century, the Peranakans in these places became known as the Straits Chinese.
 Today, Peranakans are considered ethnic Chinese.
 Most marry within their own community and assimilate back into mainstream Chinese culture.